 EIFS vs. Traditional Stucco at a Glance

 EIFS costs 15–35% more upfront than traditional stucco, but the energy savings from continuous insulation can offset the difference within 7–12 years in most US climate zones.
 Both systems deliver roughly 70% ROI at resale, according to industry data.
+If you are also weighing masonry, our breakdown of the 50-year lifespan and cost: stucco vs brick puts the long-term numbers side by side.

 Stucco Repair Costs in 2026

 A stucco crack or stucco patch job can range from a quick cosmetic fix to a major structural repair.
-The key variable is what lies beneath the surface — particularly whether moisture has reached the house wrap or framing.
+The key variable is what lies beneath the surface, particularly whether moisture has reached the house wrap or framing.
 According to Angi's 2026 data, most homeowners spend between $600 and $2,657 on stucco repairs, with an average of $1,628.

 | Repair Type | Cost per Sq Ft | Typical Total | What's Involved |